LATEST NEWS & Road Closures:

 The intersection of Lindsey Street & Wylie Road reopened to traffic on Thursday.
 Beginning Monday, January 30, 2017, the north & south sides of the Lindsey Street & McGee intersection will close for installation of a new sanitary sewer line under Lindsey and north on McGee Drive to Lancaster Circle.

 UPDATE: The south leg of the McGee & Lindsey intersection was reopened to traffic on February 21, 2017.
-The north leg will remain closed until June 2017 to install the sanitary sewer line and construct a stormwater drainage system junction box.
+The north leg will remain closed during a portion of the summer to install the sanitary sewer line, construct a stormwater drainage system junction box, and reconstruct the intersection.

 4/19/2016 pRESS RELEASE: THE LINDSEY STREET BRIDGE OVER I-35 WILL BE CLOSED...